Billing education resources

 The OMA and the government are committed to providing educational resources to physicians and office staff that promote accurate and appropriate payment for medical services and reduce claims payment errors.
 Educational resources are also available to assist physician awareness and understanding of the physician payment review process.

 The Ministry of Health (MOH) and the OMA have jointly established the Education and Prevention Committee (EPC).
 The EPC's primary goal is to educate physicians about submitting OHIP claims that accurately reflect the services provided, and that are in compliance with the law.
-The Post Payment Accountability Steering Committee tasked the EPC to develop new billing education resources:
+The Post Payment Accountability Steering Committee tasked the EPC to develop new billing education resources.

-Claims Adjudication Subcommittee
+Claims Adjudication subcommittee

 While not part of post-payment accountability, as part of the work with the government in developing policies and procedures guiding the audit process, the OMA insisted on the need to look at pre-payment issues as well.